 - Conducting stated preference studies that model citizen choices (e.g. use of curbsides, rate structure for dynamic toll pricing)

-We have conducted a wide range of studies working directly for transportation and transit agencies and as part of a broader team of transportation/urban planners, engineering firms, communications agencies, and large research companies.
-A few previous studies include:
+We have conducted a wealth of studies working directly for transportation and transit agencies and as part of a broader team of transportation/urban planners, engineering firms, communications agencies, and large research companies.
+Some of our previous work includes:

-- Ridership surveys – Informed rider experience of users and identified barriers or potential nudges among non-users, because rider satisfaction studies are essential to keep the pulse on potential issues and the opportunities available to enhance the experience.
+- Ridership surveys – Informed rider experience of users and identified barriers or potential nudges among non-users.
+Rider satisfaction studies are essential to keep the pulse on potential issues and the opportunities available to enhance the experience.